Areola Odor Micro-Surgery: Reclaim Your Intimate Confidence

 Can I treat both underarm and areola odor in one surgery?

-Yes, absolutely.
+Indeed.
 Many patients have concerns in both areas.
 Dr. Liu can arrange to address both underarm and areola odor issues simultaneously in one surgery using minimally invasive techniques.
 This means only one recovery period, saving you significant time and care effort.

 Will areola odor surgery affect breastfeeding?